Konstant & New

 This can be a specific platform where you’re rocking it, even if your services don’t include that platform at all or you don’t use it for anything other than marketing yourself.
 It can be a tool that you use on a regular basis and know the ins and outs of so well that people can ask you questions about it without putting you on the spot, and again, it doesn’t have to be something that you actually offer and do for your clients.

 Or, my personal favourite, it can be a very specific type of client that you are helping.
-This is the whole niching down thing that everybody (me included) is always talking about.
+This is the whole niching down thing that everybody is always talking about.
 The way to use this to stand out though is to niche down so far that you become the only person ever that helps this specific client.
 This will be really hard to do, but it’s not impossible!

 Question the norm and the flow